Data Analytics Bootcamp

 Spatial Joins

-Spatial joins combine spatial data based on their geographic relationship.
+Spatial joins combine datasets based on geographic relationships rather than keys.

 Spatial Join